hadley/adv-r/Function-operators.md

 }
 ```

-There's a subtle problem in the implementation of function operators as shown in this chapter (although the actual source code fixes this).
-They do not work well with `lapply` because they lazily evaluate f, so if you're using them with a list of functions, they will all use the same (the last) function:
+There's a subtle problem with this implementation.
+It does not work well with `lapply()` because `f` is lazily evaluated.
+This means that if you give `lapply()` a list of functions and a FO to apply it to each of them, it will look like it repeatedly applied the FO to the last function:

 ```R
 maybe <- function(f) {